berk1835/RNA-Seq-Oct2022/README.md

 deseq2-edgeR-protocol.R
 ```

-To use this R script you will need to download your HISAT2/STAR aligned bam files and place them into your working directory for RStudio.
+To use this R script you will need to download your HISAT2/STAR aligned bam files and the gtf annotation file and place them into your working directory for RStudio.
 Then load this script and work through each step.
 Modifying the script to your needs.

 ## Contributing